-This page has information about Coronavirus that may be helpful to people with Down syndrome and their families.
+This page has information about Coronavirus (COVID-19) that may be helpful to people with Down syndrome and their families.

 Please visit each website regularly for updated advice and resources.

-If you are concerned about your health or need the latest advice about Coronavirus, you can contact the Department of Health Information Line.
+If you are concerned about your health or need the latest COVID-19 advice, you can contact the Department of Health Information Line.

 The Australian Department of Health has a hotline to respond to your enquiries.
 Call this line if you are looking for information or advice on Coronavirus (COVID-19).
 The line operates 24 hours a day, seven days a week.

 You can call the Health Information Line on 1800 020 080.